bane-stealthium/gpubreach/README.md

 ##### Build the CPU-side exploit and load the credential structure dumping module

-First, this step gets the address of the `cred` structure.
+This step gets the address of the `cred` structure.
 This is based on the exploit's assumption that a process's `cred` data structure can be leaked via other side-channels.

 ```bash
 $ cd cred_mod/